kirandash/angular-cli-commands/README.md

 Use scss instead of css: ng new my-project-two --style=scss (This will create scss files instead of css files) Have multiple options: ng new my-project-two --style=scss --routing ng new my-project-two --style=scss --routing --prefix=bg

+### 6. Working with assets folder
+npm run build always moves all the assets files also.
+Lets copy one image into src/assets and npm run build - it will copy the file in to build folder
+How to control which files to move or not from assets: Move only img2 folder files from src assets to destination assets "assets": [
+    "src/favicon.ico",
+    {
+    "glob": "**/*",
+    "input": "src/assets/img2",
+    "output": "assets/img2"
+    }
+],
+Always a better idea to have all files from assets and controllable files or folders from a new folder eg: misc-assets